PaloAltoNetworks/terraform-iac-lab/docs/02-configure/terraform.rst

 -------

 Terraform can group resources together in reusable pieces called *modules*.
-Modules can have their own variables to allow for customization, and outputs so that the resources they create can be accessed.
-Both versions of this lab use modules to group together elements for the base networking components, the firewall, and the created instances.
+Modules often have input variables to allow for customization, and output variable so that the resources they create can be accessed.
+This lab uses modules to group together elements for the base networking components, the firewall, and the created instances.